DatabaseGroup/jedi-datasets/README.md

 }
 ```

-## Fetch and Preprocess Data
+## Fetch, preprocess, and analyze data

 The raw JSON datasets are fetched from repositories (see directory `raw-data`) and converted into bracket notation which serves as the input data for the algorithms (see directory `input-data`).
-Both steps are performed by the following script:
+Further, the characteristics of the JSON datasets are analyzed.
+All steps are performed by the following script:
 ```
 sh scripts/download-prepare.sh
 ```